Rutgers School of Dental Medicine: Facilities

 In 2004, RSDM underwent major renovations with the additions of the 78,000-square-foot Oral Health Pavilion and the completion of renovations to the 194,000-square-foot Bergen Street Pavilion.
 The facility is on the Newark Campus.

 The Delta Dental Educational Conference Center on the main level consists of a Multipurpose Room and three lecture halls with seating for 400 and audiovisual equipment.
 Members of student organizations hold meetings and events there, and the dental school host celebrations there, including the annual White Coat ceremony and Match Day reception.
 When the Conference Center is not being used by the dental school, the community can use it for civic, cultural and educational events.
 On the upper level, faculty and students provide treatment in patient clinics that are outfitted with dental equipment and technology.
-During the annual Cancer Screening and Health Fair, faculty members perform oral examinations in the clinics, and students from across the country converge there to participate in our Gateway to Dentistry and Summer Medical and Dental Education programs.
+During the annual Cancer Screening and Health Fair, faculty members perform oral examinations in the clinics, and students from across the country converge there to participate in the Gateway to Dentistry and Summer Medical and Dental Education programs.